Above - The Pharmacological Shutdown:

 I TEACH THIS.
 I teach it to the most resistant, commercially hardened audience imaginable . . . and I change their entire perception with it.

-Having experienced that on several occasions prior to that fateful night of November 30 (LINK TO STORY – WAS HARRY A MARKED DOG?), when I restrained (to just the teenage-looking “vet”) my expression of my horrified reaction to seeing two ICU nurses completely ignore my little blind dog in a state of high distress (because I feared they might respond by refusing him treatment), I inadvertently let loose the wrecking ball of his destruction.
+That is, having experienced that on several occasions prior to that fateful night of November 30 (when I had restrained the expression of my horrified reaction to seeing two ICU nurses completely ignore my little blind dog in a state of high distress), I held my tongue due to my fear that I might trigger their toxic "cancel culture" and inadvertently let loose the wrecking ball of Harry's destruction.

-But for ignoring the massive red flags that flew in my face, one after the other in quick succession over the six-hour period of deception and coercion?
+But for ignoring the massive red flags that flew in my face, one after the other in quick succession over the intense and sustained period of deception and coercion the following day?
 No. I cannot forgive myself for that.

 _______________________